 Alternatively, the wedding MC can pray for the meal to bless it.
 Make sure you ask someone to say grace if you want it included in your wedding reception timeline.

-By the time all these things are done, your guests will most likely start getting hungry.
+By this point in your wedding reception timeline, your guests will most likely start getting hungry.
 It is the perfect time to get into the wedding dinner.

-There are various wedding reception food service styles to choose from; you could choose to go the buffet way, experience some fine dining, or even treat your guests to a nice and intimate family themed meal.
+There are various wedding reception food service styles to choose from; you could choose to go for the buffet, experience some fine dining, or even treat your guests to a nice and intimate family style meal.

 As bride and groom, make sure you take this opportunity to eat!
 It can be difficult to find time for yourself as the guests of honor at your wedding reception, so try to get a quick bite during dinner so that you have energy to last the night.